 The importance of an experienced DUI lawyer cannot be understated, for it is very valuable to use an attorney who is well versed in both criminal and DUI laws.
 An effective DUI lawyer will evaluate the charges against you and be able to defend you against them.

-A good DUI lawyer will not allow the prosecutor to use misleading evidence and will force the prosecutor to their high burden.
+A good DUI lawyer in Chicago will not allow the prosecutor to use misleading evidence and will force the prosecutor to their high burden.
 They will also be able to get evidence thrown out before trial and be able to file motions and conduct hearings in order to get your license back.
 An experienced DUI lawyer will be able to fight the charges against you and not let them ruin your life.

 How to identify a good Illinois DUI Attorney?